 - Split and seasoned firewood will be provided by UNBC Facilities department.
 Do not bring your own firewood.

 - A 5-gallon water bucket will be provided by the UNBC Facilities department.

 - Internal departments must submit an online TMA maintenance ticket to request firewood and a water bucket.
 Firewood is subject to availability, and a minimum of one weeks’ notice must be provided.

 - A cost-recovery fee per bin of firewood may be applicable.

 - If required, internal departments must provide account codes to the Facilities department for a transfer of funds.

 - Conference and Event Services will invoice external organizations as per the University policy for short-term non-academic events.

 Lighting the fire

-- Use of the Fire Circle is contingent upon weather conditions.
-The responsible designate must be aware of current weather conditions and/or fire bans prior to lighting the fire.
-For example, do not light the fire during dry and/or windy conditions.
+- Use of the Fire Circle is contingent upon weather conditions and fire bans or restrictions.
+The responsible designate must be aware of and adhere to current Prince George Fire Centre conditions.
+Do not light the fire if there is a fire ban or restriction in place.

 - The Fire Circle designate must be in attendance at all times for the duration of the event.